MicrosoftDocs/globalization/globalization/fonts-layout/text-directionality.md

 The following are general context rules for the reading order and alignment of text:

-- If the first strong character is left to right, reading order will be left to right and text will be left aligned.
+- If the first strong character is left to right, reading order is left to right and text is left aligned.
-- If the first strong character is right to left, reading order will be right to left and text will be right aligned.
+- If the first strong character is right to left, reading order is right to left and text is right aligned.
-- If only neutral characters are typed, the reading order and the alignment will follow the paragraph direction (can be left to right, or right to left) until the first strong character is typed.
+- If only neutral characters are used, the reading order and the alignment follows the paragraph direction (can be left to right, or right to left) until the first strong character is reached.

 ### Explicit formatting characters

 You can use pairs of the following characters to specify the directionality of text within a longer text fragment.

 - U+202A: LEFT-TO-RIGHT EMBEDDING (LRE)